„A string quartet that can easily morph into a jazz band“

 With their charismatic playing, their fresh approach to tradition and their open engagement with new forms, the musicians have been successful in reaching a wide audience of young listeners; they communicate their knowledge in regular master classes at the Conservatoire Paris.

+The Quatuor Ébène’s CDs, featuring recordings of music by Haydn, Bartók, Debussy, Fauré, Mozart, and the Mendelssohn siblings have won numerous awards, including the Gramophone Award, the BBC Music Magazine Award, and the Midern Classic Award.
+Their 2010 album “Fiction” with jazz arrangements, has only solidified their unique position in the chamber music scene, as well as their 2014 crossover CD “Brazil,” a collaboration with Stacey Kent, and their recent recording with Michel Portal, „Eternal Stories“ (Mai 2017).
 In fall 2014, Erato released „A 90th Birthday Celebration“, a live recording (on CD and DVD) of Menahem Presslers birthday celebration concert with the Quatour Ebène in Paris.
-In 2015/2016 the musicians focussed on the genre of the „Lied“.
+In 2015/2016 the musicians focussed on the „Lied“ genre.
 They collaborated with Philippe Jaroussky for the CD „ Green (Mélodies françaises)“ which won the BBC Music Magazine Award 2016 and published a Schubert CD.
-On the one hand, it includes Lieder, recorded with Mathias Goerne (aranged for string quartett, baritone and bass by Raphël Merlin) and on the other hand, the string quintet, recorded with Gautier Capuçon.
+It includes both Lieder, recorded with Mathias Goerne (aranged for string quartett, baritone and bass by Raphël Merlin) as well as the string quintett, recorded with Gautier Capuçon.

 This biography is to be reproduced without any changes, omissions or additions, unless expressly authorized by artist management.

 t: +49 (0)30 414 781 717